leigh-johnson/zero-to-tensorflow/docs/installation.rst

 From sources
 ------------

-The sources for From Zero to Reinforcement Learning: training a Space Invaders bot using Tensorflow, Keras, OpenAI Gym can be downloaded from the `Github repo`_.
+The sources for From Zero to Tensorflow can be downloaded from the `Github repo`_.

 You can either clone the public repository: